Man Slain by a Tiger

-Whilst working with an artist in the studio conversation often flows freely, from discussions based around composition and print techniques, towards more wide ranging subjects.
-It’s one of the joys of collaborating with an artist with whom you share an especially close working relationship.
-As artist and printmaker work together shaping the print, talk is often a rich mix of ideas and insights into working practice and wider influences.
+While working with an artist in the studio conversation often flows freely, from discussions based around composition and print techniques, towards more wide-ranging subjects.
+It’s one of the joys of collaborating with an artist with whom you share a particularly close working relationship.
+As artist and printmaker work together shaping the print, talk is often a rich mix of ideas and insights into working practice and broader influences.

 It was during one of these studio moments that I was first introduced to the work of Clive Hicks-Jenkins by the artist Ed Kluz.
-Ed is a great admirer of Clive’s work, and whilst we were working on one of Ed’s prints, discussion turned to Clive and the wealth of beautiful paintings he has created.
-When looking at Clive’s work the overlaps between the two artists were evident from the start, particularly in regard to their influences and shared love of Pollock’s Toy Theatres.
+Ed is a great admirer of Clive’s work, and while we were working on one of Ed’s prints, the discussion turned to Clive and the wealth of beautiful paintings he has created.
+When looking at Clive’s work, the overlaps between the two artists were evident from the start, particularly regarding their influences and shared love for Pollock’s Toy Theatres.
 I was captivated from that moment and developed my interest, first through his wonderful Artlog, and then later through his Lund Humphries monograph.

 Some years later, and quite unexpectedly, the chance to contact Clive arose through a meeting with Sarah Parvin in her guise as The Curious One.
 The Curious One has developed a substantial following through Pinterest, where her meticulously curated boards offer a wonderful insight into British Art and beyond.
 Sarah, who is in the process of developing her Curious One Pinterest site into something exciting, thought that it would be interesting to put Clive and myself in touch.
 The serendipity of this reflects the way in which some of my best projects have begun, with a chance encounter or mutual friendship leading to a new adventure.